-In-depth analysis highlighted 4000 untaxed and un-registered vehicles in the area, with 40% involved in criminal activity, statistically, one of the highest figures in the UK.
-Most obtained through auctions and scrap yards, and once past their usefulness, they were abandoned.
+In-depth analysis highlighted 4000 untaxed and un-registered vehicles in the area, with 40% involved in criminal activity, statistically, one of the highest figures in the country.
+Most were bought cheaply through auctions and scrap yards, and once past their usefulness, they were abandoned.

 A survey revealed 270 abandoned vehicles, 70% of which used as runabouts then dumped.
-It transpired it was not the crimes linked by the vehicle, but the vehicle itself, or rather the user, utilising its 'invisibility' to avoid detection.
-We concluded runabout vehicles had become the ' invisible menace ', a transport of choice for local criminals.
+It transpired it was not the crimes linked by the vehicle, but the vehicle itself, or rather the user, utilising its 'invisibility' to best advantage to avoid detection.
+We concluded runabout vehicles had become the 'invisible menace', a transport of choice for local criminals.